kailash-manasarovar/statement/docs/timeline/2024/december.md

 - Well.
 - I am on the toilet for about 2 hours.
 - There are at least three separate sittings as I think I've finished, get off, and then have to rush back quickly.
-- It's as if the whole nasty Denia business, every second of it, is being released into the toilet bowl.
+- It's as if the whole nasty Dénia business, every second of it, is being released into the toilet bowl.
 - I feel like I've been holding onto some serious poison for a long time, and here it is disappearing, down the toilet.
-- On the last go, as I said about two hours after I started, I pretty much felt that was it, I could get going to my massage after I flush the toilet and wash my hands.
+- On the last go, as I said about two hours after I started, I pretty much felt that that was it and I could get going to my massage after I flush the toilet and wash my hands.
 - I looked into the toilet bowl.
 - The poo had formed into an X.
 - Yes, an X.
-- An not just any X, the Twitter X itself.
+- An not just any X, the Twitter X itself!
 - It was a wow moment for me, I must say.
 - I wondered what it could mean?
 It was very specific, very clear.
-- Was it an instruction?
+- Was it an Instruction?
 - Is X going down the toilet?
 - I thought a lot about that poo, and never came up with anything particularly solid (no pun intended).
 - I may have tweeted about Mary owning X due to it.
-- Sorry about that.
+- I had no idea about squirrel's diamond nut at the time.
+- (My apologies for this section if it was a bit gross.)

 ## My Belgian friend